 - Refrain from using household sprays and oil-based paints.

 - Ditch disposables!
-Use reusable coffee mugs, silverware, napkins, plates, straws, bags instead.
+Use reusable coffee mugs, silverware, napkins, plates, straws, and bags instead.
 It takes fossil fuels to make disposable goods.
-After use, they end up in a landfill or gets incinerated which causes air pollution.
+After use, they end up in a landfill or get incinerated, which causes air pollution.

 We are living in unique times.
 The coronavirus pandemic is disrupting our daily lives.
 It is changing the way we live, work, recreate, and socialize.
 But with more people staying at home, fewer vehicles are on our roads.
 Some businesses are shut down or reducing their operations.
 These conditions are likely emitting less pollutants into the atmosphere, and that could mean an improvement in air quality.
 But regardless of what societal restrictions we may find ourselves having to cope with, we will still have to deal with the local air quality when we venture outdoors.
 So, check the daily AQI and know what conditions to expect.
 That may make your outdoor experiences healthier and more enjoyable.